mesosphere/field-notes/docs/docs/multitenant-resource-isolation.md

 ### Configuring Marathon-LB with MoM

-Use the directions [here](multitenant-resource-isolation-instructions.md) to install configure Marathon-LB to work with MoM
+Use the directions [here](multitenant-resource-isolation-instructions.md#configuring-marathon-lb-with-mom) to configure Marathon-LB to work with MoM

 ### Configuring Edge-LB with MoM

-Use the directions [here](multitenant-resource-isolation-instructions.md) to install configure Edge-LB to work with MoM
+Use the directions [here](multitenant-resource-isolation-instructions.md#configuring-edge-lb-with-mom) to configure Edge-LB to work with MoM